310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Tetora frown %}
-I really wish you would stop disappearing on a regular basis; it's causing us trouble and making us worried.
+I really wish you would stop disappearing on a regular basis; it’s causing us trouble and making us worried.
 But I’m guessing it’s your order, right?

 Something like, “You are not allowed to be with the members of Ryuseitai for more than a certain amount of time.”
 {% endbubble %}